 Submitted wines are received by a professional wine storage facility where they are immediately placed under temperature control.
 Boxes are delivered from this facility to my home typically weekly.
 Wines are subsequently left in place for a minimum of one week to recover from shipment.

 Once wines have recovered from shipment, they are organized by variety/style, such as a Bordeaux-style blend or Cabernet Sauvignon.
 I do not sort wines by any other factor.
 When tasting, I am unaware of: producer, vintage, appellation, and price.
 This is to remove the possibility of bias that this awareness might bring.

 Capsules are stripped from the wines.
 The wines are then placed in opaque bags prior to evaluation to obscure identifying information.

 Serving temperature makes a critical difference in how a wine is perceived.
 For this reason, all wines are tasted at a consistent temperature: 62-66 degrees Fahrenheit for red wines, 55-60 degrees Fahrenheit for white wines, 50-55 degrees for sparkling wines.
 Wine temperature and ambient temperature are recorded at the time of tasting.

 Small sets and no mass tastings

-I keep the number of wines I taste on any given day small, typically from a minimum of eight – the most common number of wines I sample per day – to a maximum of 20, with the latter being rare and only done for white wines.
+I keep the number of wines I taste on any given day small, typically from eight – the most common number of wines I sample per day – to a maximum of 12.
 I avoid tasting larger numbers per day as I believe doing so is not fair to the wines, producers, or consumers.